ku-fpg/ku-fpg.github.io/research.md

 title: Research
 ---
-We use functional programming to solve problems in ways that are amicable to acceleration (GPUs, Multi-cores, FPGAs), and supports assurance arguments (using semi-formal methods like equational reasoning).
+We use functional programming to solve problems in ways that are amicable to acceleration (GPUs, Multi-cores, FPGAs), remote deployment (Embedded devices, FPGAs, cloud computing), and supports assurance arguments (using semi-formal methods like equational reasoning).
 As a group we make aggressive use of functional languages, extending the technology where needed, and ultimately strive to close gaps between high level specifications and highly efficient